- Get Experience

 - Destinations of Graduates

 - Job Vacancies

 - Give us your feedback

 Take a look at the GradIreland factsheets which provide employability information for each sector.
 The links below will redirect you to video libraries where graduates with each degree discuss how their careers have developed.

-Gradireland's 'career pathway' graphics show the routes that you can travel on your chosen career path and the videos provide unique insight into what's actually involved in working in these sectors.
+Gradireland's 'career pathway' vidoes show the routes that you can travel on your chosen career path and the videos provide unique insight into what's actually involved in working in these sectors:

 Download our Skills for Work work-sheet as a useful resource to identify various transferable skills that you would have gained in your degree and your work experience so far.

-Decide what skills you have gained form you course and develop a list, which you can you, use in applying for work.
+Decide what skills you have gained from your course and develop a list, which you can use in applying for work.
 Try GradIreland Careers Report to help you identify some of your skills.